gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Assembly.md

 http://www.ncbi.nlm.nih.gov/genomes/MICROBES/glimmer_3.cgi

-# Homework (due XX)
+# Homework (due 10/19)

 1) Assuming a 4.0 megabase (Mb) _V. cholerae_ genome, calculate the approximate coverage of Illumina data that you downloaded and used in the assembly (example: nearly 22X coverage).

 2) Run the calculate_N50.pl script.
 What is your assembled scaffold N50?

 3) How many genes did you annotate with Glimmer?
+Google how to use the unix command "grep -c" to count things, and include your command in your answer.

 4) Write a paragraph interpreting the quality of your genome assembly.
 What other metrics or analyses would you use to determine whether your assembly is "good"?